 Giza and Egypt.
 Probably this comes on top of your mind when you think about pyramids.
 But, it’s not in Giza.

 The biggest pyramid in the world by volume is located in Cholula de Rivadavia, Mexico.
-Over time, nature did its job and camouflaged it with soil, grass and other vegetations, so it was not easy to spot it and to see what lies beneath the hill at its location.
-The Great pyramid of Cholula is only 54 m (177 ft) tall, but with a base four time larger than the Great Pyramid at Giza, having a volume of 166k ft³ (3.3 million m³) compared to the 84k ft³ (2.4 million m³) of the Pyramid of Khufu.
+Over time, nature did its job and camouflaged it with soil, grass and other vegetation, so it was not easy to spot it and to see what lies beneath the hill at its location.
+The Great Pyramid of Cholula is only 54 m (177 ft) tall, but with a base four time larger than the Great Pyramid at Giza, having a volume of 166k ft³ (3.3 million m³) compared to the 84k ft³ (2.4 million m³) of the Pyramid of Khufu.
 According to BBC it’s also the largest monument on earth ever built by humans.

 13. Sudan has the most pyramids in the world.

 According to the Independent, Sudan has more than twice the number of pyramids that Egypt has and therefore it’s a country with the most pyramids in the world.
 It has 255 pyramids, while Egypt has between 118 and 138.

 14. It costs $42 to go out on a date in Cairo, while $202 in Zurich.

 Going on a date out of your town is not a bad idea.
 Just collect some travel facts before you do so.
 According to Deutsche Bank Research of 54 cities globally, Zurich and Oslo are the most expensive cities to go out on a date.
 A night out with your date in these two cities costs $202 and $163 respectively.
 Cairo, Bangalore and Buenos Aires are the cheapest ones.
 If you go on a date there you need to have roughly $42 in your wallet.

 15. The most expensive cappuccino is in Copenhagen, and the cheapest one in Milan.